 The Healthcare Sector’s margins remain largely unchanged at 31.34% in Q1 as acute staffing shortages and cancelled operations continue to dominate the news.
 The British Medical Association has warned that although winter is over, the pressure is not.

 Margins rose by 3.34 per cent in the Industrial Sector to 14.85 per cent in Q1.
 However raw material shortages, supply chain disruption and rising commodity prices continue to adversely affect costs.
 Despite this, manufacturers continue to remain positive with the CBI reporting that export orders growth accelerated at the fastest pace in more than 20 years whilst domestic orders hold steady.

-Margins within the IT Sector increased by 2.63 per cent to 17.56 per cent in Q1.
-An ongoing demand for security specialists means that candidates specialising in cyber security continue to be in short supply as well as other specialist roles.
+Margins within the IT sector increased by 2.63 per cent to 17.56 per cent in Q1.
+Ongoing demand for security specialists means that candidates specialising in cybersecurity continue to be in short supply as well as other specialist roles.

 Although margins in the Sales Sector remain relatively unchanged at 24.92%, a robust start to the year has been reported with demand for language skills high as firms move into more diverse markets.

 The Margin Index is a detailed quarterly report on the average recruitment margins across each major employment sector.
 Brought to you by Simplicity, the Margin Index is a benchmarking tool used by recruitment owners looking for accurate and timely market intelligence to help them stay ahead of the competition whilst gaining a greater understanding of how well their sectors are performing.